Truss Trailer Beams – Long, Stiff, Lightweight

 The roof truss above is strongest at the center, because that is the tallest section.
 The center is also where the highest moments occur – which is why the design as a truss is so convenient.

-We don’t have as much design space to make the center so tall with truss trailer beams, but we can certainly take advantage.
+There is not design space to make the center tall with truss trailer beams, but we can certainly take advantage.
 Here is an example of a truss trailer beam.
-The total length is quite long, 36 ft, but so is the relative beam height.
+The total length is quite long, 36 ft, and, the relative beam height is tall.
 Notice the amount of open space through the beams.
 Also, the taper at the ends.

 Truss Trailer Beams Side View